vblanco20-1/vblanco20-1.github.io/_posts/2018-06-11-post-ecs-battle-huge.md

 The engine uses EnTT in a similar way to the UE4 simulation, but the main difference is that most of the systems on it are multithreaded.
 Unlike the UE4 version, I made sure to make almost everything run as a "parallel for".
 The speedup in those systems hovers around 6 to 8 times faster with multithread (Ryzen with 8 physical cores and hyperthreading)

-To keep the multithread part as simple as possible, I used the C++17 "parallel STL" extensively.
-With some modification to the Entt views, I was able to use "std::for_each()" on them, with the parallel execution policy.
+To keep the multithread part as simple as possible, I use the C++17 "parallel STL" extensively.
+With some modification to the Entt views, I was able to use "std::for_each()" on them, with the parallel execution policy to run the simulation lambda on every thread.

 I want to eventually modify it to use a Job system, and to be all in a fully parallel graph to reach 100% core usage over all threads.
-At the moment it has some serial parts wich slow it down a bit (directx rendering).
+At the moment it has some serial parts wich slow it down a bit and could be pipelined.

-The whole simulation uses 0 atomics and 0 locks.
-The way it works, is that the main thread loops over every system of the engine in order, and some of the systems use a parallel for.
+The whole simulation uses no locks other than a couple atomic variables.
+The way it works is that the main thread loops over every system of the engine in order, and some of the systems use a parallel for.
 The parallel for is an atomic "kernel" that can only access its own variables, wich makes data races imposible.
-As the main thread is the one executing every system, there are some singlethreaded parts, and thats where the engine goes serial for a while, until it enters another parallel for or parallel algorithm.
-I use for_each(par) and sort(par) in the simulation.
+As the main thread is the one executing every system, there are some singlethreaded parts, and thats where the engine goes serial for a while until it enters another parallel for or parallel algorithm.
+Im using for_each(par) and sort(par) in the simulation.

 Example: